 In cases of adolescent patients, jurisdictional statutes governing consent and access to the exam should be followed.
-For instance, a State statute may allow minors to receive care for STIs and pregnancy, but not a medical forensic examination without parental or guardian consent.
+For instance, a state statute may allow minors to receive care for STIs and pregnancy, but not a medical forensic examination without parental or guardian consent.
+In some jurisdictions, a minor may consent to the examination but not keep the results private from a parent or legal guardian.
 Exceptions to parental consent requirements also exist when the parent or guardian is the suspected offender or where the parent or guardian can't be found and the collection of evidence needs to be done quickly.
-In such cases, the law generally specifies who may give consent in lieu of the parent or guardian, such as a police officer, representative from the jurisdiction's children's services department, or judge.78
+In such cases, the law generally specifies who may give consent in lieu of the parent or guardian, such as a police officer, representative from the jurisdiction's children's services department, or judge.87